Help! Help! I Need Help Writing a Book!

 Actually, this can be true for well-educated and talented writers, as well as novices.

-The process of writing a book is not usually taught in school.
-It comes from experience.
+The process of writing a book is not really taught in school.
+If you talk to seasoned writers, you’ll find they uniformly say they learned their craft from experience.
 It comes from reading and writing and reading and writing and…(you get the picture.)

-If you’re finding that your problems are bigger than you’d thought, or it seems like you may not be up to the task at all, consider hiring a professional writer, a ghostwriter, to help you.
+If you are having great difficulties and it seems like you may not be up to the task of writing your book at all, consider hiring a professional writer, a friendly ghostwriter like me, to help you.
 If you’re an excellent storyteller, who lacks the writing expertise to get your story into book form, your ghostwriter will get the job done.